 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Asus reported total carbon emissions of approximately 1,517,600 kg CO2e for Scope 1, 13,807,750 kg CO2e for Scope 2 (market-based), and a significant 1,905,467,460 kg CO2e for Scope 3 emissions.
-The Scope 3 emissions include substantial contributions from the use of sold products (about 1,069,442,930 kg CO2e) and upstream transportation and distribution (approximately 64,157,240 kg CO2e).
-Asus has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions by 50% by 2030, using 2021 as the baseline year.
+The total emissions for Scope 1 and 2 combined reached about 15,325,350 kg CO2e.
+Notably, the Scope 3 emissions were primarily driven by the use of sold products, which accounted for approximately 1,069,442,930 kg CO2e.
+Asus has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030 from a 2021 baseline.
 Additionally, the company plans to cut Scope 3 emissions from purchased goods and services and the use of sold products by 30% within the same timeframe.
-By 2050, Asus aims for a 90% reduction in Scope 1 and 2 emissions and a similar target for Scope 3 emissions.
-The company is also committed to achieving carbon neutrality by 2025 and plans to use 100% renewable energy in its global operations by 2035.
-These targets are part of Asus's broader strategy to align with the Science Based Targets initiative (SBTi) and contribute to global climate goals.
+Long-term goals include achieving a 90% reduction in Scope 1 and 2 emissions and a 90% reduction in Scope 3 emissions by 2050.
+Furthermore, Asus is committed to using 100% renewable energy in its global operations by 2035 and has set a target for its Taiwan-based operations to achieve the same by 2030.
+The company has also passed the Science Based Targets initiative (SBTi) Near-Term target review, reinforcing its commitment to climate action.
+Asus's climate strategy is aligned with industry standards, reflecting a proactive approach to sustainability and carbon neutrality, with a net-zero target set for 2050 across all scopes.

 Access structured emissions data, company-specific emission factors, and source documents